FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 You can perform this integration with [JWTs](/docs/v1/tech/oauth/tokens) and the [FusionAuth API](/docs/v1/tech/apis/).
 However, when certain events happen, you may want other parts of your system to be informed so they can take action.
 You can do this with webhooks.
 You may also use webhooks to extend the functionality of FusionAuth, listening to events and then calling back into FusionAuth using the APIs.

-Suppose you have an application which is so sensitive that if any user's passord is found to be breached, the account should immediately be locked.
+Suppose you have an application which is so sensitive that if any user's password is found to be breached, the account should immediately be locked.
 This isn't built into FusionAuth.
 What do you do?

 In this tutorial, I'll show you how to lock an account immediately if someone signs in with a password that is compromised.

-This is different than [locking an account based on a number of failed logins](/docs/v1/tech/tutorials/setting-up-user-account-lockout).
+This is different from [locking an account based on a number of failed logins](/docs/v1/tech/tutorials/setting-up-user-account-lockout).
 In this situation, you are relying on the [breached password detection previously covered here](/blog/2020/07/22/breached-password-detection).
 Note, this is a [paid edition feature](/pricing).

 > Due to the use case, this post focuses on the breached password event, but the principles of integration work for any of the [over fifteen events](/docs/v1/tech/events-webhooks/events) for which FusionAuth has webhooks.